NZQA’s approach to programme and micro-credential monitoring

 Moderators establish to what extent assessment materials and assessor decisions are fair, valid, consistent and appropriate for the level, given the stated learning outcomes.

-The learning outcomes are those developed by the TEO and approved by NZQA against the graduate profile.
+The learning outcomes are those developed by the TEP and approved by NZQA against the graduate profile.

-We make an overall judgement on the TEO’s assessment evidence, based on the moderation results and the intended graduate profile.
+We make an overall judgement on the TEP’s assessment evidence, based on the moderation results and the intended graduate profile.

 Moderation focuses on learner achievement